armen-mavennet/neoflow-docs-1/docs/key-concepts.md

-# Key Concepts / Standards Work
+# Key Concepts

 `Vaish`

-Why use of standards explainer!!

-The below mentioned standards work are the foundational blocks on the Neoflow platform.
+The Neoflow platform uses the standard specifications developed under W3C.
+This makes Neoflow technologically interoperable with the various supply chain industry players in the value chain.
+The below mentioned specifications are the foundational blocks on the platform.

 ## Decentralized Identity (DID)